 The disadvantage to this approach is that query parameters can be leaked.
-More genearly, it is considered best practice to place sensitive data within the body or headers to ensure it is not leaked.
-Additional information can be found in RFC 2616 Section 15.1.3 Encoding Sensitive Information in URI's.
+More genearlly, it is considered best practice to place sensitive data within the body or headers to ensure it is not leaked.
+Additional information can be found in <a href="https://rec.aps.ncbi.nlm.